moezy2/onboarding-form/README.md

 - The temporary password in the workflow definition should be treated as a secret.
 Consider moving it to an Azure Key Vault reference for production use.
 - The GitHub Pages form does not store any data — it only POSTs to the Logic App trigger URL and displays the response.
 - The Logic App trigger URL contains a SAS token.
 Treat it as a secret and do not commit it to a public repository without access controls.
+- The sanitised `logic-app-workflow.json` in this repository has all secrets replaced with placeholder values.
+Never commit live credentials to version control.

 ---